top1944/duckuments/docs/atoms_30_learning_materials/01_preliminaries/60_transformations.md

 ## 3D Transformations

-3D transformations are transformations of objects
+3D transformations are transformations of points, vectors, planes, or objects in 3D space.

 ### Translation

-Similarly, we can define translation in 3D coordinate systems:
+Similarl to the 2D case, we can define a translation in 3D coordinate systems:

 \begin{align} \label{eq:vector3}
 \avec{v'} = \left[ \begin{array}{c} x_1' \\ y_1' \\ z_1' \end{array} \right]